-Change Firewall Mode (Enabled/Learning Mode/Disabled), Optimize the Firewall and configure advanced options.
+Change the firewall status mode, optimize the firewall and configure advanced options.

 Wordfence monitors millions of attacks on WordPress sites every hour.
-This data is used to automatically generate a list of IP-addresses that are currently involved in bad behavior.
-The premium only IP Blacklist prevents known attackers from accessing your site.
-All this happens automatically, without you having to take any action.
-The IPs are blocked by the Web Application Firewall, so if your site has been set up with the firewall’s “Extended Protection,” this traffic is blocked before WordPress begins loading.
-The IP Blacklist is a premium feature and has no effect when using the free version of Wordfence.
-Learn more about the IP Blacklist.
+This data is used to automatically generate a list of IP addresses that are currently involved in bad behavior.
+The premium Real-Time IP Blocklist feature prevents known attackers from accessing your site.
+All of this happens automatically without you having to take any action.
+The IP addresses are blocked by the firewall, so if your site has been set up with the firewall in “Extended Protection” mode then this traffic is blocked before WordPress begins loading.
+The Real-Time IP Blocklist is a premium feature and has no effect when using the free version of Wordfence.
+Learn more about the IP Blocklist.

 Delay IP and Country blocking until after WordPress and plugins have loaded

-When the Wordfence Firewall is optimized, the Firewall loads before the WordPress environment loads.
-This is desired behavior, as it increases security and gives the Firewall a performance boost.
-But if your server has a conflict with blocking by IP, country, or other advanced blocking settings before WordPress has loaded, you can turn on this option to allow WordPress to load first.
+When the Wordfence firewall is optimized, the firewall loads before the WordPress environment loads.
+This is desired behavior, as it increases security and gives the firewall a performance boost.
+But if your server has a conflict with blocking by IP address, country, or other advanced blocking settings before WordPress has loaded, you can turn on this option to allow WordPress to load first.
 We do not recommend enabling this option except for testing purposes.

-Please note that this feature is often misunderstood, and we have site admins who try to whitelist their home IP address on a broadband connection.
-Your broadband IP address is not a permanent IP address because it is dynamically assigned and will change after several weeks or months – or sometimes over a shorter period.
-So we don’t recommend you try whitelisting your home Internet connection’s IP address if you’re using ADSL or cable modem because your IP will inevitably change after a time, making this whitelisting ineffective and potentially causing whoever is assigned the IP address after you lose it to have unlimited access to your website.
+Please note that this feature is often misunderstood, and we have site administrators who try to add their home IP address on a broadband connection to the IP address allowlist.
+Your broadband IP address is not a permanent IP address because it is dynamically assigned and will change after several weeks or months, or sometimes over a shorter period.
+So we do not recommend that you add your home Internet connection’s IP address if you are using ADSL or cable modem to the IP allowlist because your IP will inevitably change after a time, making this addition ineffective and potentially causing whoever is assigned the IP address after you lose it to have unlimited access to your website.
 Only use this feature if you are sure you have a permanent IP address.
-Most people don’t.
+Most people do not.

-You can whitelist whole networks if needed (Bing, for example).
+You can add whole networks to the allowlist if needed (Bing search engine, for example).
 To enter these, you need to input them in the xxx.xxx.xxx.[x-x] format.
-This page can help you translate CIDR formats to ranges – http://www.ipaddressguide.com/cidr.
-Examples:
+This page can help you translate CIDR formats to ranges:

 18.104.22.168/24would be entered as